HeisTaze/feedback/README.md

+Beyond the fact that this is a world changing invention, bridging together other crypto currencies, there should be a short link for help/support below the bridge so users that are having a slow pace navigating the bridge can receive directions and get a better experience, and also, time rate for the bridging could be more swift
 # ₿eyond Feedback 💡

 Welcome to the feedback repo for [₿eyond](https://beyond.tech)!
 Our team has established this space as a platform for users to submit bug reports, feature requests, and any other feedback you might have.